Flux159/uhttp/README.md

 });
 ```

-#### Global defaults
+#### Global Options

-You can set global default options by using the uhttp.setGlobalOptions(options) method.
+You can set global options by using the uhttp.setGlobalOptions(options) method.
+Note that "global" means on each page.
+If you are not using a single page web application architecture, you will need to set these options in a common script across all your pages.
+In a single page application architecture, this works as expected after setting once.

 ```javascript
 uhttp.setGlobalOptions({